-2. Many different kinds of jobs.
+2. Many different kinds of jobs or work.

-Each craigslist site has the same “look” and organization – but not the same content – as all the others, with many categories of classified ads, including jobs and gigs (projects), as well as events, housing, and things for sale.
+Each Craigslist site has the same “look” and organization – but not the same content – as all the others, with many categories of classified ads, including jobs and gigs (projects), as well as events, housing, and things for sale.

 2 Important Cautions

-Like all job boards and websites, you need to be cautious and careful in choosing and responding to job postings on craigslist, too.
+Like all job boards and websites, you need to be cautious and careful in choosing and responding to job postings on Craigslist, too.